 You may smoke a cigarette, because it gives you pleasure, but this does not make you happier, especially, if you acknowledge the fact that smoking is not good for your health.

 There are people, who fear that if they experience happiness, it will be soon taken away from them.
 They regard it as a temporary state, and are afraid to experience it, lest they lose it.
-In this way, they avoid the pain that might follow when it goes away.
+They want to avoid the pain that might follow when it goes away.

-Others might go to the extreme of not seeking it at all, because they feel unworthy of it, and prefer to avoid it.
-There are also people, who always look behind their back, wondering wherefrom will come the blow.
+Others, might go to the extreme of not seeking it at all, because they feel unworthy of it, and prefer to avoid it.
+There are also people, who always look behind their back, wondering, wherefrom will come the blow.

 No situation remains as it is.
 These are the laws of nature.